 I’ve shared with you a dynamic warm up and even my 5 minute get you out the door in winter warm up.

-They’re both pretty basic and designed largely to warm up my muscles, but not waste time because well…I think that’s’ why most runners completely skip the warm up.
+They’re both pretty basic and designed largely to warm up my muscles, but not waste time because well…I think that’s why most runners completely skip the warm up.
 Time.

 None the less it’s SO FREAKING important.
-Read all about WHY you MUST warm up here.

-Working with a performance coach after surgery, I realized that I could actually take my running up a notch by improving the quality of my warm up.
+Working with a performance coach after knee surgery, I realized that I could actually take my running up a notch by improving the quality of my warm up.
 Again, I know, you don’t feel like you have time.

 BUT, what if a better warm up: